 The PBM industry has been experiencing margin pressure because of competitive pressures and increased client demands for lower prices, enhanced service offerings and/or higher service levels.
 In that regard, our Company maintains contractual relationships with generic pharmaceutical distributors that provide for purchase discounts and/or rebates on drugs.
 Manufacturer rebates often depend on a variety of criteria and cannot be relied upon for greater margins.
 Competitive pressures in the industry may cause us to share with clients a larger portion of rebates and/or discounts received.
-In addition, changes in existing federal or state laws or regulations or the adoption of new laws or regulations relating to patent term extensions, purchase discount and rebate arrangements with pharmaceutical suppliers and manufacturers could also reduce the discounts or rebates we receive.
+Changes in existing federal or state laws or regulations or the adoption of new laws or regulations relating to patent term extensions, purchase discount and rebate arrangements with pharmaceutical suppliers and manufacturers could also reduce the discounts or rebates we receive.
+Finally, Direct and Indirect Remuneration, or DIR, fees are sometimes retroactively "clawed back" by the PBMs with little or no warning at the end of a quarter, which has a significant downward effect on the Company's gross margins.
 Accordingly, margin pressure in the industry resulting from these trends could adversely affect our business, financial position and results of operations.